yesint/QtGrace6/README_QTGRACE.txt

 Grace is based on xmgrace / xmgr and uses the motif-framework for the graphical user interface.
 The Grace-website is: http://plasma-gate.weizmann.ac.il/Grace/ QtGrace is based on grace-5.1.22 but uses the Qt-framework (formerly by Nokia, now Open-Source) as a graphical user interface instead (Qt and their respective logos were formerly trademarks of the Nokia Corporation but are now Open-Source as far as I know).
 Although I have tested QtGrace for quite a while now there may still be some problems / bugs present.
-Therefore give it a try, but be sure to read the Grace documentation (and save often).
+Therefore give it a try, but be sure to read the Grace documentation (and save often) - and tell me when you find a bug so that I may remove it.

 I hope this will be useful to someone else as well (I like my Qt-version of Grace :-) ).

 My motivation: I had problems using Grace on different operating systems.
-Since I had written some applications using the Qt-framework (which can be found on http://qt-project.org/) I decided to modify the latest stable version of Grace (5.1.22) and replace all dialogs by equally looking Qt-replacements.
+Since I had written some applications using the Qt-framework (which can be found on http://www.qt.io/) I decided to modify the latest stable version of Grace (5.1.22) and replace all dialogs by equally looking Qt-replacements.
 I wanted to conserve the "look and feel" of Grace 5.1.22 because I wanted all Grace-users to be able to work with QtGrace immediately without having to adjust their workflow.

 I altered most of the source-files and therefore changes in Grace have to be implemented manually.
 Since there seems to be no major development around Grace-5.1.22 I believe that this approach is acceptable for now.
 All development on Grace seems to be focused on version 6 (or 5.99) which has a fundamentally different internal architecture.
 QtGrace is not compatible with Grace 5.99.
 There are other implementations of Grace 5.99 with newer graphic-libraries (like Qt and GTK) - just do a websearch if you want these.

-This version 0.2.4 of QtGrace is capable of nearly all of the operations Grace 5.1.22 is able to do.
+This version 0.2.5 of QtGrace is capable of nearly all of the operations Grace 5.1.22 is able to do.
 Some minor functions are missing or work only on some platforms (see below).
 I have inserted a few extra functions I found helpful (see help-page on QtGrace-Extensions).
 There are a few minor known problems (see below).

 The internal procedures are the ones from Grace 5.1.22 (internal data management, calculations and so on).
 I have only recreated the user interface in Qt which makes it possible to compile QtGrace natively (!) on Windows, Mac OS X and Linux.
 You can load your old Grace-project files (usual extension: '.agr').
 With Qt it is also possible to easily translate the user interface and make the language of the interface selectable (I have made an attempt for a test-translation to German.
 The file is included but very far (!!) from being complete.
 If there is someone out there willing to complete the german translation or generate a translation to any other language feel free to do so using the "Linguist" program included in the Qt-installation.
 If you send me the translation I will include it into the downloadable zip-file.).